Midwifery reading and writing

 Facilitators to reflect on student responses to the asynchronous activities.
 Thank students for taking the time to work through these — remind students have didn’t get the chance/time to work through, that it will still be useful to go back to that content and work through it in their own time after the session.

 Highlight that we can see this is something they have already done in the questions they shared after reading the Amy Brown article.
 Very good nuanced questions such as who is Amy Brown (what are her potential biases/qualifications etc.), What did Norway do to increase breastfeeding rates? and what other methods can be used to bond with babies.
 Asking and then doing further research to answer these questions allows you to show your critical thinking and bring your own insight and perspective into the things you are reading and writing.
-Would more images on television or in the media make rates increase due to normalisation / cultural shift of expectations (looking at social and cultural issues)

 - From the answers given confident that students know why we reference — to show where you found your evidence, give credit to researchers and avoid plagiarism.
 Mention to students that references also present opportunities to add in your own thoughts and ideas — this is something we will look at today.